kuzhao/kuzhao.github.io/content/k8s/Anatomy_New_Node.md

               "type": "CustomScript",
           ...
 ```
-OK, at least there is a hint on CustomScript extension which is probably up to provisioning scripts.
+OK, at least there is a hint on CustomScript extension(CSE) which is probably up to provisioning scripts.

 #### Inside the Ubuntu
-To dig more into further provisioning work done automatically, we have to login on the VM.
-You can access it through either a nodeshell or SSH with the key passed in when creating the cluster.
+To dig more into further provisioning work by CSE, we have to login to a node.
+You can access it through either a nodeshell, or SSH with the key passed in when creating the cluster.
 **Under /opt/azure/containers**
 It's not clueless that we carefully check /opt, per the Linux convention that custom stuff can be put under that mount point.
 ```bash
 ~# ls /opt/azure/containers
 kubelet.sh  provision.complete  provision.sh  provision_cis.sh  provision_configs.sh  provision_installs.sh  provision_installs_distro.sh  provision_source.sh  provision_source_distro.sh  provision_start.sh
 ```

-Who would be the invoker, then?
-**More on cloud-init**
+**More from cloud-init**
 Sounds surprising, but there does exist the trace of cloud-init on a node.
 See below:
 ```bash
 ~# ls /var/log | grep cloud-init